 The most appropriate way to cook eggs for your husky is to hard boil them.
-Boiling eggs is the healthiest way to cook them, and they should be cooked thoroughly all the way through.
+Boiling eggs is the healthiest way to cook them, and they should be cooked thoroughly.

 While some of us love our eggs fried, sunny side up, with a runny yolk, this isn’t good for our huskies, and will likely cause them stomach upset.

-To be safe, we should cook them all the way through and avoid the use of oils, butter, and seasonings.
+To be safe, we should cook them all the way through and avoid using oils, butter, and seasonings.
 Hard-boiled eggs are the way to go.

 - Hard boiling is easy

 - Avoids the use of oils, butters, seasonings